netgroup/kubernetes-playground/README.md

 to bootstrap the environment:
 1. Vagrant will provision master and worker nodes
-1. Ansible will install `docker`, `kubeadb`, `kubelet` and `kubectl` and run configuration scripts to initialize the Kubernetes cluster
+1. Ansible will install `docker`, `kubeadm`, `kubelet` and `kubectl` and run configuration scripts to initialize the Kubernetes cluster

 ### Cloud Native Storage